This post may contain affiliate links.

 While there are only 3 simple ingredients, it conjures up as if by magic thanks to a chemical reaction in the pan.

-Honeycomb Ingredients Notes
+Honeycomb Recipe Ingredients

 The ingredients for making honeycomb in three white bowls.

-• Caster sugar – This dissolves more easily than granulated sugar
+• Caster sugar – This dissolves more easily than granulated sugar.

 How to make Honeycomb

-5. Pour the mixture into a lined baking tray and leave for 1-2 hours to fully harden.
+4. Pour the mixture into a lined baking tray and leave to fully harden.
+Cut or break into the bite-sized pieces

 How to store Honeycomb toffee